Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 If you’ve ever driven down a sun-drenched highway and squinted through your windshield, you’ve probably considered getting some tint.
-Not just for style (though yes, it does look sleek), but for comfort, privacy, and protection.
+Not just for style (though yes, it does look sleek), but for comfort, privacy, protection, and to reduce the heat and glare from direct sunlight.
 That said, windshield tint laws in 2025 are something you really don’t want to mess with because they’re not just guidelines.
 They’re real, enforceable, and in some states, stricter than ever.
+These laws don’t just apply to the windshield—they also cover car windows in general.

 So, Can You Tint a Windshield in 2025?